laihaoran/laihaoran.github.io/_pages/about.md

 ### About Me

-I work at the intersection of artificial intelligence and healthcare, focusing on:
+I am a Ph.D. student at the **University of Science and Technology of China (USTC)**, working at the intersection of **AI, medical imaging, and multimodal learning**.
+My long-term goal is to design **clinically meaningful and trustworthy AI systems** that connect 3D medical imaging with natural language reasoning, enabling more accurate diagnosis and interpretable clinical decision support.

+**Research Areas:**
-- 3D Vision-Language Models for CT and MRI
+- 🧠 **3D Vision-Language Models** for CT/MRI interpretation and report generation
-- Zero-shot and few-shot medical image diagnosis
-- Reinforcement learning for clinical decision-making
+- 🩻 **Zero-shot & Few-shot Diagnosis** for rare diseases and open-set evaluation
+- 🎯 **Reinforcement Learning for Clinical Reasoning**, confidence calibration, and decision making
-- Cross-modal alignment and token interaction optimization
+- 🔗 **Cross-Modal Feature Alignment** with token interaction optimization
-- Efficient large-scale training and deployment
+- ⚡ **Efficient Training & Deployment** with distributed systems and inference acceleration

 I have developed several domain-specific models for **CT-based abnormality detection**, **medical report generation**, and **medical visual question answering (VQA)**.
 My work emphasizes both clinical value and technical innovation, integrating **abnormality reweighting**, **visual expert modules**, and **residual alignment mechanisms**.